ctodevcommunity/Front-end-task/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`
+### Font

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+I tried to find the exact font which is 'BrandonText', hopefully.

 ### `Packages`

-Packages that I used are styled-components (for styling) and material-ui (for icons)
+Packages that I used are styled-components (for styling) and material-ui (for icons).